Medicare for Veterans: Should I Keep My VA Benefits and Enroll in Medicare?

 4. Combining VA & Medicare = Broader Coverage

-Medicare for outside referrals, emergencies, or non-VA specialists.
+You can use VA for routine or low-cost care and Medicare for outside referrals, emergencies, or non-VA specialists.

 When VA Coverage Alone May Fall Short